Diesel exhaust fluid is essential for commercial diesel vehicles, even during cold weather.

 How Cold Weather Affects Diesel Exhaust Fluid

-The typical DEF freezing point is 12 degrees Fahrenheit, or -11 degrees Celsius.
-This is lower than the freezing point of water because of the area in the fluid.
+The typical DEF freezing point is -11 degrees Celsius.
+This is lower than the freezing point of water because of the urea in the fluid.
 Unlike certain mixtures and solutions, the water in DEF doesn’t separate as it freezes.
-This means that the freeze/thaw process and small amounts of frozen DEF in a large container won’t affect the concentration or performance of the fluid.
-Why does it matter whether it freezes or not?
-Frozen DEF can affect your ability to pump it into your truck’s selective catalytic reduction, or SCR, system.
-It can also expand to crack or damage holding tanks on your truck or property.
+This means that DEF can be thawed with no effect on its fuel quality, so the freeze/thaw process and small amounts of frozen DEF in a large container won’t affect the concentration or performance of the fluid,because DEF can maintain its physical and chemical properties, when subjected to repeated cycles of freezing and thawing.

-Lack of Flow Due to Freezing
+Lack of Flow Due to Frozen DEF

-If you turn on your DEF pump or pick up a container to pour it into your truck’s SCR system, the last thing you want to deal with is a block of ice.
-Your truck will eventually warm up and melt any
+If you turn on your DEF pump or pick up a container to pour it into your truck’s DEF tank, the last thing you want to deal with is a block of ice.
+Your truck will eventually warm up and melt any DEF currently in the truck-mounted reservoir, but you won’t be able to fill that reservoir up for a long haul if your stored DEF is frozen solid.

 Damaged Containers Due to Expansion

 While exploring the best tank for storage, be sure you use stainless steel or HDPE plastic.
-These materials can help reduce the risk of damage due to expansion, but they also avoid any damage due to the mildly corrosive nature of DEF.
+These materials can help reduce the risk of damage due to expansion, but they also avoid any damage due to the corrosive nature of DEF.

 A cracked container can be a costly issue.
 Not only does this mean you’ll need to invest in a new container, but it could also expose your DEF to direct sunlight or contaminants.
 This can lead to decomposed urea or contaminated fluid, both of which can make it unusable in your SCR system.
 Preventing a cracked container is one of the most important steps in safe DEF handling in cold weather.